Couvade syndrome

-Couvade syndrome, also called sympathetic pregnancy, is a proposed condition in which an expectant father experiences some of the same symptoms and behavior as his pregnant partner.
+Couvade syndrome, also called sympathetic pregnancy, is a proposed condition in which an expectant parent who is not pregnant experiences some of the same symptoms and behavior as their pregnant partner.
 These most often include major weight gain, altered hormone levels, morning nausea, and disturbed sleep patterns.
 In more extreme cases, symptoms can include labor pains, fatigue, postpartum depression, and nosebleeds.
 The labor pain symptom is commonly known as sympathy pain.

 The source of Couvade syndrome is a matter of debate.
 Some believe it to be a psychosomatic condition, while others believe it may have biological causes relating to hormone changes.

 The name derives from "couvade", a class of male pregnancy rituals.

 Symptoms

 Symptoms experienced by the partner can include stomach pain, back pain, indigestion, changes in appetite, weight gain, acne, diarrhea, constipation, headache, toothache, cravings, nausea, breast augmentation, breast growth, dry navel, hardening of the nipple, excessive earwax, and insomnia.
 A qualitative study listed 35 symptoms from Couvade literature, including gastrointestinal, genitourinary, respiratory, oral or dental, stiffening of the glutes, generalized aches and pains, and other symptoms.